-Knowledge of the various overheads, i.e. overheads for communication, synchronization, and redundant computations Knowledge of the problems of load imbalances, execution speed noise (OS jitter, cache contention, thermal throttling, etc.), and typical trade-offs (e.g. reducing the synchronization overhead by increasing the communication overhead) - K3.3 Domain Decomposition - Description:
+Knowledge of the overheads caused by redundant computations (intermediate level) Knowledge of the problems of execution speed noise (OS jitter, cache contention, thermal throttling, etc.), and typical trade-offs (e.g. reducing the synchronization overhead by increasing the communication overhead) (intermediate level) Knowledge of the various overheads, i.e. overheads for communication, synchronization (basic level) Knowledge of the problems of load imbalances (basic level) K3.4-E Domain Decomposition Relevant for: Tester, Builder, and Developer Description:

-Knowledge of typical decomposition strategies to split a domain into subdomains to make it suited for parallel processing Knowledge of measures like surface to volume ratio and how to map domains to machines K4 Job Scheduling Description:
+Knowledge of how to map domains to machines (expert level) Knowledge of typical decomposition strategies to split a domain into subdomains to make it suited for parallel processing (basic level) Knowledge of measures like surface to volume ratio (basic level) K4-E Job Scheduling Relevant for: Tester, Builder, and Developer Description:

-Knowledge of how workload managers control the unattended background execution of programs or jobs respectively by the help of job queues Knowledge of typical scheduling principles (e.g. first come first served, shortest job first, fair share, and backfilling) to achieve objectives like minimizing the averaged elapsed program runtimes, treating the users fair, and maximizing the utilization of the available HPC resources K5 Modeling Costs Short Background: The user's awareness of the costs related to the operation of an HPC system is raised.
-For the resources of an HPC system, a distinction is made between costs for the computing elements of the supercomputer and costs for the storage system.
-Description:
+Knowledge of sophisticated scheduling principles (e.g. fair share) to achieve objectives like treating the users fair, and maximizing the utilization of the available HPC resources (expert level) Knowledge of advanced scheduling principles (e.g. backfilling) to achieve objectives like minimizing the averaged elapsed program runtimes, and maximizing the utilization of the available HPC resources (intermediate level) Knowledge of how workload managers control the unattended background execution of programs or jobs respectively by the help of job queues (basic level) Knowledge of typical scheduling principles (e.g. first come first served, shortest job first) to achieve objectives like minimizing the averaged elapsed program runtimes, and maximizing the utilization of the available HPC resources (basic level) K5-E Modeling Costs Relevant for: Tester, Builder, and Developer Short Background: The user's awareness of the costs related to the operation of an HPC system is raised. (basic level) For the resources of an HPC system, a distinction is made between costs for the computing elements of the supercomputer and costs for the storage system. (basic level) Description: